ljw1004/csharpspec/csharp/variables.md

 A reference parameter does not create a new storage location.
 Instead, a reference parameter represents the same storage location as the variable given as the argument in the function member or anonymous function invocation.
 Thus, the value of a reference parameter is always the same as the underlying variable.

 The following definite assignment rules apply to reference parameters.
-Note the different rules for output parameters described in §5.1.6.
+Note the different rules for output parameters described in [Output parameters](variables.md#output-parameters).

-*  A variable must be definitely assigned (§5.3) before it can be passed as a reference parameter in a function member or delegate invocation.
+*  A variable must be definitely assigned ([Definite assignment](variables.md#definite-assignment)) before it can be passed as a reference parameter in a function member or delegate invocation.
 *  Within a function member or anonymous function, a reference parameter is considered initially assigned.

-Within an instance method or instance accessor of a struct type, the `this` keyword behaves exactly as a reference parameter of the struct type (§7.6.7).
+Within an instance method or instance accessor of a struct type, the `this` keyword behaves exactly as a reference parameter of the struct type ([This access](expressions.md#this-access)).

 ### Output parameters